dmparrishphd/Python4th/2b/Tutorial/body8.md

 ## Quotes?
 Where We're Going, We Don't Need Quotes

-Ariadne read entire words at a time, not individual characters.
+Ariadne reads entire words at a time, not individual characters.
 Words are separated by whitespace.
 The sequence `\` followed by whitespace counts as a _graphic space_, not whitespace.